 Remote monitoring of the AtoN system is recommended.

-National Authorities are responsible for providing Maritime Safety Information (MSI) when an operator reports any AtoN malfunction.
+Relevant National Bodies are responsible for providing Maritime Safety Information (MSI) when an operator reports any AtoN malfunction.

 Operators of man-made structures are recommended to develop contingency and emergency response plans which address the possibility of individual devices breaking loose and becoming floating hazards.